 Alum Rock Santa Clara Bus Rapid Transit (BRT) revenue service along the corridor commenced in May 2017.
 Curb side shelters along Santa Clara St. were installed under a separate contract that was completed in October 2019.
 Three year watering requirement for trees was completed in June 2020.
-All construction contracts have been closed out.
-VTA will make a payment to City of San Jose for traffic signal upgrades, pending a delegation agreement with Caltrans.
+VTA paid the City of San Jose for traffic signal equipment upgrades in early 2022.
+Project was closed in March 2023.